 Instructions to make the soup

-Place the bones and carcass in a large enough pan.
+Place the bones and carcass in the pan.
 Optionally cut the carcass in halves

-Add the water, the bay leaves, the half onion and the pepper
+Add the water, the bay leaves and the pepper

 Bring slowly to a simmer, keeping the lid ajar